-So, here is the garden 'pre-makeover': one very large swing set from Santa that didn't quite fit the space (doesn't he own a measuring tape?), a tent blowing around the garden, a completely unused back corner, and a play area that was feeling a little squishy.
+So, here is the garden 'pre-makeover': one very large swing set from Santa that didn't quite fit the space (doesn't he own a measuring tape?!), a tent blowing around the garden, a completely unused back corner, and a play area that was feeling a little squishy.

-The first weekend was spent clearing that far corner of green waste so we could put the storage shed there.
+The first weekend was spent clearing that far corner of green waste so we could construct the storage shed there.
 Both my boys were working hard!
 The long-handled secateurs have been a fantastic investment, we use them all the time.